-Denis Serkin is a partner in the construction law practice at Peckar & Abramson PC.
-Mr Serkin represents construction managers, developers, general contractors, speciality contractors, owners, and subcontractors in contentious and non-contentious dispute resolution.
+Denis Serkin is a partner and chair of Peckar & Abramson PC's international practice group.
+Mr Serkin represents construction managers, developers, general contractors, speciality contractors, owners and subcontractors in contentious and non-contentious dispute resolution.
 He regularly provides project support to clients in many market segments, including construction management, general and EPC contracting, real estate development, power and energy, and infrastructure.
 A large part of Mr Serkin's practice is devoted to implementation and oversight of corporate integrity programmes that comply with domestic and international requirements.
 In addition, Mr Serkin advises clients in the drafting and negotiation of various levels of construction agreements.
 Prior to entering the legal profession, Mr Serkin worked as a project engineer.